Useful Information on Fowey for your Stay

 Fowey Harbour Hotel

 This is the closest restaurant/bar to Marners Rock No.3 and is within a few minutes’ stroll from the apartment.
 The view from the bar is nearly as good as the one from the flat.
-Occasionally the hotel has Happy Hour promotions.
+Occasionally, the hotel has Happy Hour promotions.
 A nice place for lunch or dinner but unless you are looking for bar food we would advise booking in advance.

 Fowey Hall Hotel

-This is located at the top of the town close to the main car park as you enter Fowey.
+This is located at the top of the town, close to the main car park as you enter Fowey.
 It has recently changed hands and has undergone an extensive refurbishment.
 Lunch and dinner are normally reservable.
 The food is delicious, the best fish and chips we have had in Cornwall.
 It is worth persevering for an evening booking – it all rather depends on how busy the hotel is!

 Sam’s

-There is also ‘Sam’s on the Beach’ at Polkerris Beach ( 01726 812255) which also offers freshly made pizzas and beach side dining.
+There is also ‘Sam’s on the Beach’ at Polkerris Beach ( 01726 812255), which also offers freshly made pizzas and beachside dining.
 Booking is advisable at both restaurants.

 Sunny Spice